 In the case of equity investments classified as available-for-sale, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in profit or loss - is reclassified from other comprehensive income to the interim carve-out consolidated statement of profit or loss.
-Impairment losses on equity investments are not reversed through the interim carve-out consolidated statement of profit or loss; increases in their fair value after impairment are recognised in other comprehensive income.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in profit or loss - is reclassified from other comprehensive income to the interim carve-out consolidated statement of profit or loss; increases in their fair value after impairment are recognised in other comprehensive income.